WRITING STYLE: 2.5/5

 “A country is not made of bricks and stones, but of its people.”

-Compared to the memoirs of Khushwant Singh and Natwar Singh, which are very interesting and entertaining, this is more of a serious read.
-The language is simple and easy to understand, making it all the more easy for the reader to relate to his experiences.
+The language is simple and easy to understand, making it easier for the reader to relate to his experiences.

 On the whole, if it is your first Kalam book, you must definitely read it